-Read on for more information about when you can keep insurance proceeds in a Chapter 7 bankruptcy.
+Read on for more information about how to determine whether you can keep insurance proceeds in a Chapter 7 bankruptcy.

-For insurance proceeds that you get because of an accident, there are two issues: when the accident occurred, and whether the proceeds are covered by a bankruptcy exemption.
+For insurance proceeds that you get because of an accident, there are two issues: when the accident occurred, and whether a bankruptcy exemption covers the proceeds.

-Insurance proceeds paid on account of a personal injury that occurs after your Chapter 7 filing are excluded from your bankruptcy estate.
-This means that ordinarily, you can keep insurance proceeds payable on account of a postbankruptcy accident regardless of whether they are exempt.
-However, if you are injured in an accident that occurs before you file Chapter 7, any insurance proceeds payable to you are property of your bankruptcy estate; you need to take the next step (figuring out if they are exempt or not), to determine if you get to keep them.
+By contrast, if you’re injured in an accident that occurs before you file for Chapter 7, any insurance proceeds payable to you are likely property of your bankruptcy estate.
+You’ll need to take the next step of figuring out if they are exempt to determine if you’ll get to keep them.

-The key date is when the accident occurs, not when the insurance proceeds are paid.
+Keep in mind that the date of the accident is the key date—not the payment of the insurance proceeds.
 Only insurance proceeds attributable to an accident that occurred before your Chapter 7 filing are potentially part of your bankruptcy estate.

-Exemptions come into play when insurance proceeds are potentially part of your bankruptcy estate.
-If you live in a state that has opted out of the federal exemption scheme, you must follow your state's laws in claiming any exemptions.
-You can keep insurance proceeds payable to you only up to the amount that your state’s exemption laws allow.
-Some states have generous exemptions for insurance proceeds received on account of wrongful death or personal injury.
+You can keep insurance proceeds payable to you only up to the amount that your state’s exemption laws allow (or the federal exemption, if your state allows for it).
+Some states have generous exemptions for insurance proceeds received in a wrongful death or personal injury case.
 Other states’ exemption laws are more restrictive.
-(To find out the exemptions in your state, visit our Bankruptcy Exemptions by State page.)

-The law is somewhat different with respect to life insurance.
-Life insurance proceeds are potentially property of your bankruptcy estate if you are entitled to them on account of a death that:
+The law is somewhat different concerning life insurance.
+Life insurance proceeds are likely property of your bankruptcy estate if you’re entitled to them as the result of a death that occurred:

 A few other points to keep in mind: